 Tip: Make sure that you're downloading the right firmware and software for your particular camera system.
 Downloading the wrong versions can cause more problems.

 This may not be your favorite option.
 That’s because factory resetting your security camera will erase your previous settings and preferences.
-However, this is often the most effective method to reset your security camera and make it work again.
+However, this is often the most effective method to make your camera work again.

 Note that each camera manufacturer may have a different factory reset process.
 Check the manual for details first before you actually try to factory reset your machine.

-8. Ask the Security Camera Repair Technician for Help
+8. Seek help from the Security Camera Maintenance Technician

 Conclusion